user1m/microsoft-graph-notes/readme.md

 ## [throttling:](https://developer.microsoft.com/en-us/graph/docs/concepts/throttling)

-* When a throttling threshold is exceeded, Microsoft Graph limits any further requests from that client for a period of time.
+* Microsoft Graph limits any further requests from that client for a period of time, when a throttling threshold is exceeded.
 * When throttling occurs, Microsoft Graph returns HTTP status code `429 (Too many requests)`, and the requests fail.
 * A suggested wait time is returned in the response header of the failed request